 1. Prevent Overwhelm

-“The number one reason people leave these programs is overwhelm, too much content, too many contacts, not knowing what’s right for them,” Sean explains.
+“The number one reason people leave these programs is overwhelming, too much content, too many contacts, not knowing what’s right for them,” Sean explains.
 They’re overwhelmed, and unsure where they fit in.
 Sooner or later, they give up on trying to find what’s relevant and just leave the group.

 This is a theme that you’ll see keep coming up in the keys below, and it needs to be baked into your strategy from the beginning.
 Think about the purpose of your community and the journey that each community member is on.
 You might even diagram this.
 If you’re starting a community for new entrepreneurs, for example, you’ll have some people who’ve just come up with their first business idea, and others who have had their business up and running for a year and trying to figure out how to do their taxes.
 Those two members are going to be interested in different content.

 Find ways to tag or organize content so that each user knows which posts are relevant to them.
-Make sure your round-ups or highlight posts delineate where in the journey each featured post fits.
+Make sure your round-ups or highlight posts delineate wherein the journey each featured post fits.

 This should apply both inside and outside of the Facebook community.
 Keep your customers oriented within your product.
 Many training courses use level numbers or course numbers to do this, or you might use descriptive titles or named goals.
 It all depends on your business and your customers.
 Use that same terminology in your community and encourage posters to do the same.
 That’ll keep everyone on the same page and prevent fatigue, letting community members skim past irrelevant posts.